Toilet Ek Prem Katha First Day (Opening) Box Office Collection!

 Toilet: Ek Prem Katha is Akshay Kumar's second release this year after Jolly LLB 2.
 The movie has got mixed reviews from the critics but the audiences are loving it.
 According to a web portal, the film released in 3000 screens in India and 590 screens in overseas.

 In the morning shows, the film witnessed an occupancy of 30%-35% at the box office.
-As per the early reports, the movie is expected to earn Rs 10-13 crore on its first day of release.
+The movie collected Rs 13.10 crore on its first day of release.
 Meanwhile, check out what people are tweeting after watching the movie.

 DrAbhishek Lomash PT @aarav5060